 Create a floating pathway through your ponds that lead to the unknown.
-Large landscaping rocks and well placed palms create a series of nook and crannies to explore along this shallow pond design the drops into a deep koi pond.
+Large landscaping rocks and well-placed palms create a series of nooks and crannies to explore along this shallow pond design the drops into a deep koi pond.

 Don’t end your rock walls, rather extend them into a pond that wraps around and creates a cooling, reflective surface in the shady areas of your garden.
 This little pond contains a tiny waterfall that extends from the wall for further interest.